eduvpn/documentation/MULTI_PROFILE.md

 ## Configuration

-First we configure the `office` pool.
+First we configure the `office` profile.
 Clients will get an IP address in the range `10.0.5.0/24`.
 The clients will have access to the organization's networks `192.168.0.0/24` and `192.168.1.0/24`.
 The administrators will get an IP address in the range `10.0.10.0/24` and have access to the additional network `192.168.5.0/24`.

-    vpnPools:
+    vpnProfiles:
         internet:
-            poolNumber: 1
+            profileNumber: 1
             displayName: 'Office'
             extIf: eth0
             listen: 192.0.2.1